51Degrees/dotNET-Device-Detection/README.md

 * Web sites using memory mode use a byte array to improve start up time.
 * Version 3.2 data file formats are supported in parallel with version 3.1 data files.
 * 51Degrees unit tests are now part of the open source distribution.

+### Changes from 3.2.2

+* Automatic download requests version 3.2 data file format.
+* The active provider will not be initialised when data sharing is enabled.

 ### Changes from 3.2.1